 3 simple steps to make kombucha vinegar:

-- Line the bottom of a glass vessel with assorted herbs of your choosing.
+- Line the bottom of a glass mason jar with assorted herbs of your choosing.

-- Fill the glass vessel with your kombucha and seal tightly.
-Leave it out of the fridge for a minimum of 4 weeks (or as long as you’d like)!
-The kombucha will continue to take on the flavor of your herbs and spices as long as it is out of the fridge.
+- Fill the jar with your kombucha and seal tightly.
+Leave it out of the fridge for a minimum of 6 weeks, up to 6 months.
+The kombucha will continue to take on the flavor of your herbs and spices as long as they are infusing.